 More recently, Pruitt announced that the EPA would review fuel emissions standards for cars and light duty trucks that are slated to take effect between 2022 and 2025.
 The new standards, which were put in place under Obama, passenger cars would be required to get an average of 54.5 miles-per-gallon by 2025.

-Pruitt, who made the announcement at an event with auto industry executives, has said the Obama-era standards are too high and unrealistic, and were made with “politically charged expediency.”
+Pruitt, who made the announcement at an event with auto industry executives, said the Obama-era standards were too high and unrealistic, and were made with “politically charged expediency.”

 Even though the EPA sets federal fuel emission standards, state and local governments can apply for waivers for stricter regulations.
 New York, Massachusetts, Oregon and Maryland, for example, have adopted stricter standards set by California, which is often out in front of the federal government on energy and environmental regulations.

-Pruitt has also pushed for additional deregulations that haven’t made as many headlines.
+Pruitt also pushed for additional deregulations that haven’t made as many headlines.

-Shrinking EPA’s footprint: Since Pruitt took over, the EPA has pushed through 22 regulatory rollbacks so far, according to a tracker run by Harvard’s Environmental and Energy Law program.
+Shrinking EPA’s footprint: Since Pruitt took over, the EPA approved at least 24 regulatory rollbacks so far, according to a tracker run by Harvard’s Environmental and Energy Law program.
 Under Pruitt’s watch, the EPA received a $2.6 billion, or 30 percent, cut to its 2017 enacted budget, bringing it to $5.65 billion for the 2018 fiscal year, the lowest EPA budget since 1990.

 Methane: Last June, Pruitt ordered a delay of a new regulation on methane leaks for two years.
 However, a month later, judges vacated the delay and found Pruitt’s order in violation of the Clean Air Act.